volodymyrhudyma/blog/content/blog/2020-05-05-javascript-built-in-arrays-methods.md

 *does not change the original array*

-Returns new array as a part of original one, sliced using given condition:
+Returns new array as a part of the original one, sliced using given condition:

 ```javascript
 const numbers = [0, 1, 2, 3, 5];